First Home Owners

 The Queensland Government requires you to meet all the following criteria in order to qualify for the full $15,000 Grant.

-For eligibility criteria on the HomeBuilder Grant, see Chapter 7 and you can also do the Quiz in Chapter 2.
+For eligibility criteria on the HomeBuilder Grant, see the last chapter of this Guide.

 What are the main criteria to meet to be eligible for the QLD First Home Owners Grant?